 Preschool Class Overview

-Before kids learn to read, they need to learn rhyme and track and talk.
-Before they learn to do math, they need to understand patterns and do puzzles.
-When we skip these necessary milestones, we make future learning harder.
-Our curriculum focuses very intentionally on these pre-reading, pre-writing and pre-math skills to prepare students for kindergarten.
+Our curriculum focuses very intentionally on pre-reading, pre-writing and pre-math skills to prepare students for future learning.
 We incorporate these activities into class every day.

 A culture of exploration and engagement.